-One of the most often asked questions from players about blackjack strategy, is “how should I bet?”
+One of players’ most often asked questions about blackjack strategy is “how should I bet?”

-You’ve got several options and I’ll discuss them all in this article and offer my recommendation.
+You’ve got several options, and I’ll discuss them in this article and offer my recommendation.

 Which Online Blackjack Strategy Should You Choose?

 There are options for how much money you should bet and many theories about when you should change it.
-There are two basic schools of thought:
+There are two primary schools of thought:

 - Never change your bet amount